George Armstrong Custer: Gettysburg

 It was then about three o'clock.
 The artillery barrage to the west had suddenly stopped.
-Union soldiers were surprised to see Stuart's entire force about a half mile away, coming toward them, not in line of battle, but "formed in close column of squadrons...
+Union soldiers were surprised to see Stuart's entire force about a half-mile away coming toward them, not in line of battle, but "formed in close column of squadrons...
 A grander spectacle than their advance has rarely been beheld".
-Stuart recognized he now had little time to reach and attack the Union rear along Cemetery Ridge.
-He must make one last effort to break through the Union cavalry.
+Stuart recognized he now had little time to reach and attack the Union rear along Cemetery Ridge; he must make one last effort to break through the Union cavalry.

 Stuart passed by McIntosh's cavalry – the First New Jersey, Third Pennsylvania, and Company A of Purnell's Legion, which had been posted about halfway down the field – with relative ease.
-As Stuart approached, the Union troops were ordered back into the woods without slowing down Stuart's column, "advancing as if in review, with sabers drawn and glistening like silver in the bright sunlight...."
+As Stuart approached, the Union troops were ordered back into the woods without slowing down Stuart's column, which was "advancing as if in review, with sabers drawn and glistening like silver in the bright sunlight...."

-Stuart's last obstacle was Custer and his 400 veteran troopers of the First Michigan Cavalry directly in the Confererate cavalry's path.
+Stuart's last obstacle was Custer and his 400 veteran troopers of the First Michigan Cavalry directly in the Confederate cavalry's path.
 Outnumbered but undaunted, Custer rode to the head of the regiment, "drew his saber, threw off his hat so they could see his long yellow hair" and shouted...
 "Come on, you Wolverines!"
 Custer formed his men in line of battle and charged.
-"So sudden was the collision that many of the horses were turned end over end and crushed their riders beneath them...."
-As the Confederate advance stopped, their right flank was struck by troopers of the Fifth, Sixth, and Seventh Michigan.
+Historian William E. Miller observed that "So sudden was the collision that many of the horses were turned end over end and crushed their riders beneath them...."

+As the Confederate advance was stopped, its right flank was struck by troopers of the Fifth, Sixth, and Seventh Michigan.
 McIntosh was able to gather some of his men from the First New Jersey and Third Pennsylvania and charged the rebel left flank.
-"Seeing that the situation was becoming critical, I [Captain Miller] turned to [Lieutenant Brooke-Rawle] and said: 'I have been ordered to hold this position, but, if you will back me up in case I am court-martialed for disobedience, I will order a charge.'
+"Seeing that the situation was becoming critical, I [Captain Miller] turned to [Lieutenant Brooke-Rawle] and said: 'I have been ordered to hold this position, but, if you will back me up in case I am court-martialed for disobedience, I will order a charge.'"
 The rebel column disintegrated, and individual troopers fought with saber and pistol.

 Within twenty minutes the combatants heard the sound of the Union artillery opening up on Pickett's men.
 Stuart knew that whatever chance he had of joining the Confederate assault was gone.
 He withdrew his men to Cress Ridge.